Dahkenangnon/PhpFromZero/README.md

 ## :dart: Objective

-You just learned the basics of web developement with Php?
+You just learned the basics of web developement with Php ?

 Use this object-oriented PHP project template to understand how to create from scratch a powerful website with with no thirty party dependencies.